 - Turn this feature on AFTER saving any attachments or conversations you want for the future

-iMessages in iCloud is a soon to be released feature that works for all Apple ID synched iDevices and Macs.
-And once released, the feature has two main benefits.
+iMessages in iCloud is a feature that works for all Apple ID synched iDevices and Macs.
+And once selected, the feature has two main benefits.

 iMessage in iCloud Benefits